Why Vitamin D

-The answer depends on several factors, including your age an where you live.
+The answer depends on several factors, including your age and where you live.

-To get enough from sun or food alone is difficult.
-For example, you will need to eat at least a carton of eggs* just to get your minimun daily intake.
-Tha’s a lot of eggs!
-This is why supplements are welcomed option.
+To get enough vitamin D from the sun or food alone is difficult.
+For example, you will need to eat at least a carton of eggs* just to get your minimum daily intake.
+That’s a lot of eggs!
+This is why supplements are a welcomed option.